Ratt: First reunion and self-titled album (1996–2000)

-In 1996, the five classic era members of Ratt began discussing a reunion and a subsequent album.
+In 1996, the five classic-era members of Ratt began discussing a reunion and a subsequent album.
 Ratt eventually moved forward with a lineup of Pearcy, DeMartini and Blotzer, along with new member Robbie Crane (formerly of Vince Neil's solo band and Pearcy's Vertex tour) on bass.
 When the band toured in 1997, they were a four-piece; Pearcy occasionally played guitar during this tour.

 The band issued a compilation album called Collage in July 1997, which consisted of B-sides, alternate recordings, and new versions of songs from the Mickey Ratt period.
 In 1998, Ratt secured a worldwide record deal with Sony.
 The self-titled Ratt album, released in July 1999, featured new material with a more conventional blues rock feel.
 The album's first single, "Over the Edge", did graze the Top 40 Mainstream Rock charts.

 Two versions of Ratt and death of Robbin Crosby (2000–2006)

 In 1999, Ratt added Keri Kelli as a second guitarist.
 In January 2000, Pearcy left the group again and went on tour with his band Nitronic, which soon after became "Ratt Featuring Stephen Pearcy".
+He was replaced by former Love/Hate vocalist Jizzy Pearl as new lead vocalist.

 In 2001, former guitarist Robbin Crosby publicly announced that he was HIV-positive.
 He died on June 6, 2002, from a heroin overdose.
 He was 42 years old.

 On May 11, 2006, Ratt was profiled on VH1's Behind the Music.

 During the group's inactive years, present-day and former members continued to work on their own side projects.